Holusion/holusion.com/_content_dev/en/toolbox/media-player/index.md

   <div class="col-lg-6 col-md-12">
   <p>Holusion is giving a free public API on each of its products.
 It permits to control the activation, desactivation, to add or delete medias, and to play the medias.
   </p><p>
-  By default, this API can be used via the web interface that allows <a href="/en/packaging">transfere medias</a>, but it can also be used through external applications.
+  By default, this API can be used via the web interface that allows to <a href="/dev/en/toolbox/packaging/">transfer medias</a>, but it can also be used through external applications.
   </p>
   <p>
   Thanks to the API, we can create and use complex content managing methods.
 The following functions are available :